awsdocs/amazon-connect-admin-guide/doc_source/create-object-type-mapping.md

 # Create an object type mapping<a name="create-object-type-mapping"></a>

 An object type mapping tells Customer Profiles how to ingest a specific type of data from a source application—such as Salesforce, Zendesk, or S3—into a unified standard profile object\.
-You can then display data in that object \(for example, customer address and email\) to your agents using the agent application\.
+You can then display data in that object \(for example, customer address and email\) to your agents using the [Connect Agent Application ](https://docs.aws.amazon.com/https://docs.aws.amazon.com/connect/latest/adminguide/customer-profile-access.html)\.

 The object type mapping provides Customer Profiles with the following information:
 + How data should be populated from the object and ingested into the standard profile object\.